cryptection/stylishcv/README.md

-# stylishcv
+# stylishcv - creating fancy CVs in $\LaTeX$ made easy!
-A tweaked version and fork of latex-ninja's simple-hipstercv latex package - creating fancy CVs in latex made easy!
+A tweaked version and fork of latex-ninja's [simple-hipstercv](https://github.com/latex-ninja/simple-hipstercv) $\LaTeX$ package.

 The examples below are just for demonstration purposes - please use your own data and logos.

-*Images generated with OpenDream AI or from public domain*
+*Owl images are generated with OpenDream AI.
+Icons and cliparts are from public domain.*

 ## lightstylish Theme
 <table>